sfproductlabs/roo/README.md

 # Roo (Beta)

-This aims to be a complete replacement for nginx, traefik, haproxy, and a lot of kubernetes.
+This aims to be a free replacement of Amazon ECS, EKS, CertificateManager, Load-Balancer and CloudWatch.
+It IS a complete replacement for nginx, traefik, haproxy, and a lot of kubernetes.
 The idea is to give developers back the power and take it back from ridiculous self-complicating dev-ops tools that get more complicated and less useful (for example Traefik 2 just removed support for clustered Letsencrypt from their open source version to spruik their enterprise version.
 Nginx and HAProxy do the same).
 I wasted a lot of time on their software before writing this in a weekend with a friend.
 I truly hope it benefits others too.

 If you are unfamiliar with swarm/kubernetes and are a developer and want a quick intro into how powerful and easy swarm can be, [check out my command notes](https://github.com/sfproductlabs/haswarm/blob/master/README.md).
 In a day I was scaling clusters up and down on my own infrastructure with single commands.